Hilsea Lines: Post military use

 In the 1930s western end of the moat became known as the Hilsea lagoon and in the mid-1930s work was done on the banks and it was turned into a boating lake.
 In the same period the land between the boating lake and the lines was converted into part of the Hilsea bastion gardens.
 Most of the gardens were destroyed as the result of road widening in 1968–70.
 In 1986 the city bought those parts of the lines that were not already under its control.
 The terraces that formed part of the gardens were demolished in 2000.

 In 1938 a bridge was built across the boating lake section of the moat.
 It was demolished in 1999 and later replaced by the current structure.

 Today the lines are accessible for most of their length, but overgrown and derelict in places.
 The moat is used for fishing.
 In May 2006 the moat experienced some flooding.
-Most of the lines are designated as a scheduled ancient monument.
+Most of the lines are designated as a scheduled monument.

 The remaining bastions have various uses: